wp-plugins/relevanssi/readme.txt

 words that appear in titles.

 Relevanssi can create custom search result snippets that show the part of the document where the search hit was made.
-Relevanssi can also highlight the query terms in the search results.
+Relevanssi can also highlight the query terms in the search results and in the posts.

 Relevanssi can keep a log of user queries and display both most popular queries and recent queries that got no hits.